Do I need to book or can I just turn up?

 Can I pay the low income level?

 We trust all our students to pay the appropriate level.
 We have advice on choosing the right level here.

 What is the pay it forward rate?

-We are thrilled when our students pay this rate as it not only helps us to offer low income and free community yoga courses, but also shows that our students support our work and ethos!
+We are thrilled when our students pay this rate as it not only helps us to offer low income, but also shows that our students support our work and ethos!

 What is the work exchange option?